plmday/Kiwi/README.md

 ###2.1.
 Kiwi Headings

-The supported level is up to 6.
+The supported level is up to six.

 ####2.1.1.
 Kiwi Unordered Headings